 - Consideration should be given to reducing the dose of immunosuppressive medications and giving treatment for neutropenia, such as granulocyte colony-stimulating factor.

-- Invasive aspergillosis has a poor outlook with mortality up to 90% in some circumstances.
+- Invasive aspergillosis has a poor outlook with mortality nearing 100% once central nervous system involvement occurs.

 - Immunosuppressed patients may respond to treatment but are prone to relapse during future periods of immunosuppression.